Nuitka/Nuitka/README.rst

    python -m nuitka --onefile program.py

-This will create a single binary, which on Linux will not even unpack itself, but instead loop back mount its contents as a filesystem and use that.
+This will create a single binary, that extracts itself on the target, before running the program.
+But notice, that accessing files relative to your program is impacted, make sure to read the section `Onefile:
+Finding files`_ as well.

 .. code:: bash